openvstorage/ovs-documentation/Architecture/VolumeDriver/Blocklayer/writebuffer.md

 <a name="writebuffer"></a>
 ##### Write Buffer
 The write buffer is located on the devices of a [Storage Router](../../Administration/Usingthegui/storagerouters.md#physicaldiskmgmt) which are configured with the Write role.
 Typically this role is assigned to fast PCI-e flash cards or high endurance SSDs.
-When a new 4K write is executed on a vDisk, the write gets added to a log file which is located in one of the write buffer mountpoints (the scocache_mount_points in the [VolumeDriver config file](config.md)).
+When a new 4K write is executed on a vDisk, the write gets added to a log file which is located in one of the write buffer mount points (the scocache_mount_points in the [VolumeDriver config file](config.md)).
 This log file is called a Storage Container Object (SCO).
 Once enough writes are received, the SCO is closed and marked to be stored on the backend.
-The size of the write buffer can be configured per vDisk ( with a vPool default) and should be at least twice the SCO size so a SCO being filled and a SCO in transit can be accommodated.
+The size of the write buffer can be configured per vDisk (with a vPool default) and should be at least twice the SCO size so a SCO being filled and a SCO in transit can be accommodated.
 In case multiple SSDs are configured with the Write role, the new SCOs will be distributed in a round-robin fashion across the different devices to spread the write load.